abasak24/SAGA-Bench/README.md

 ```

 `runme.sh` provides example command lines for running experiments.
 Each run generates two csv files: **Alg.csv** and **Update.csv**.
 These files contain per-batch compute and update times, respectively, in seconds.
-Below is a reference standard output of running the provided mock dataset `test.csv` on incremental Pagerank algorithm and stinger data structure:
+Below is a reference standard output of running the provided mock dataset `test.csv` on incremental Pagerank algorithm and stinger data structure (see the command line in `runme.sh`):

 ```
 Algorithm: prdyn